19xyang/Big-Data-Analysis_tweets-based-regional-brand-analysis-Starbucks-and-Dunkin-Donuts/README.md

 |   +--uStates.js
 |   +--word cloud.ipynb
 ```
 * 1.Directory data collection contains source code for crawling tweets from internet, we have two filters: the location and the key words which refer to the brand names.
 We collect tweet data for 48 states in USA except Hawaii and Alaska.
+The file tweet+cleaning.ipynb is used to standardize the tweets.
-* 2.Directory sentiment_analysis contains a ipython notebook.
-This part is implemented in databricks, connected with AWS.
-Using pyspark to train an sentiment classifier and do sentiment prediction for tweets we scrawled.
+* 2.Directory sentiment_analysis contains two ipynb notebooks for sentiment analysis.
+In this part, we first use PySpark to train a sentiment classifier and then do sentiment prediction for tweets we collected.
-* 3.Directory visualization contains one java script file and three html files as well as one .ipynb file.
-We draw three popularity map to demonstrate the popularity of each brand in different states in United States.
-We also draw a final map which shows the more welcomed brand in each state.
-We also draw word clouds of these two brands.
+* 3.Directory visualization contains one java script file and three html files as well as two ipynb files.
+We draw three popularity maps to demonstrate the popularity of each brand in different states in United States and a final map which shows the more welcomed brand in each state.
+Also, we draw a pie chart to compare the overall sentiment analysis ratio of these two brands.
+Finally, we draw word clouds of these two brands.